MicrosoftDocs/connected-spaces/articles/display-effectiveness-details-page.md

 ## Highlights banner

 The highlights banner at the top of the page provides a loose indication of a customer acquisition funnel.
-The **Store footfall** card is carried over from the [**Analytics** page](web-app-get-insights.md).
+The **Store entries** card is carried over from the [**Analytics** page](web-app-get-insights.md).

 **Display passersby.** This card highlights the number of people that passed within the camera field of view that contains the
 Display effectiveness zone of interest.
 This gives you an indication of how much traffic passed by the display.